Microbiome Systems Biology in the Arumugam Group

 The Arumugam Group investigates how health and diseases are influenced by our gut microbiome; how the gut microbiome interacts with the host and environmental factors; and how we can therapeutically modulate the gut microbiome to improve health.

-Lifestyle changes and lack of physical activity are important factors involved in metabolic disorders.
-However, emerging evidence suggests that our gut microbiome and their interactions with us play an important role in our health and well-being.
+Genetic background, lifestyle changes and lack of physical activity are important factors involved in metabolic disorders.
+However, emerging evidence suggests that our gut microbiome and their interactions with us also play an important role in our health and well-being.
 An imbalance in the gut microbiome may signify an unhealthy state of the host and contribute to obesity and diabetes pathogenesis.

 “Enterotypes of the human gut microbiome”

 Published in Nature in 2011, this study combines sequenced faecal metagenomes of individuals with previously published data sets and identifies three enterotypes that are not nation or continent specific.

 “Roux-en-Y gastric bypass surgery of morbidly obese patients shows swift and persistent changes of the individual gut microbiota”

 Published in Genome Medicine in 2016, this study describes the changes in gut microbial taxonomic composition and functional potential following Roux-en-Y gastric bypass in morbidly obese patients.

 “Meta-analysis of fecal metagenomes reveals global microbial signatures that are specific for colorectal cancer”